• Skip to primary navigation

 Voices of Liberty

-The Voices of Liberty is an a capella group that performs in the rotunda of the American Adventure building.
-Wearing costumes from the 1800’s, they perform traditional patriotic music.
+The Voices of Liberty is an acapella group that performs in the rotunda of the American Adventure building.
+Gone are the costumes from the 1800’s, however.
+They currently perform traditional patriotic music in more modern red and blue colored clothing.

 Crafts and Activities to Learn About America